GanchimegNamuunbayar/GanchimegNamuunbayar/README.md

-Excellent — here’s your updated and polished **GitHub README**, with your internship experience added naturally and written in clear, professional English:

----

 # 👋 Hi, I'm Namuunbayar Ganchimeg

 🎓 **MSc student in GSIS, Tohoku University** | 🧬 Exploring the intersection of **DNA methylation, gene expression, and neuroscience**